Geometry underlies the mechanical stiffening and softening of an indented floating film: Model system

-Figure~\ref{fig:1}c shows the measured force versus displacement for a film with $t=213$ nm and $\Rf=44$ mm.
+As the sheet is indented beyond a threshold $\delta$, wrinkles form in an annular region and then expand radially towards the indenter and the edge of the film~\cite{Vella15,Paulsen16}, eventually covering the film as in Fig.~\ref{fig:1}b.
+Figure~\ref{fig:1}c shows the measured force versus displacement for an experiment with $t=213$ nm and $\Rf=44$ mm.
 The data show a complex response with multiple distinct scaling regimes.
 At the largest $\delta$ probed, the force levels off to a constant value.
 For a bulk material, such a plateau would suggest plasticity or failure, but as we will show, here the coupling of the geometry of the sheet and the transmission of forces allows such a response within the Hookean regime of the material.
 At smaller $\delta$ the force $F(\delta)$ is linear in $\delta$, but this is not the conventional linear response often obtained at infinitesimal amplitude.
 At yet smaller $\delta$ the force is markedly nonlinear and proportional to $\delta^2$.
-For $\delta \lesssim 10^{-4}$ m, experimental uncertainties are too large to extract a clear scaling.
-The appearance of multiple distinct scaling regimes is a robust feature that occurs over a wide range of film thicknesses and radii [Fig.~\ref{fig:2}a].
+For $\delta \lesssim 10^{-4}$~m, our experimental uncertainties are too large to extract a clear scaling; here our simulations are able to resolve a transition to an additional linear regime for very small $\delta$ [Fig.~\ref{fig:4}b].
+We thus observe four distinct scaling regimes for the normal force.

-\textbf{Lattice simulations accessing the initial linear regime.} To access even smaller indentation depths, we perform numerical simulations of a circular sheet embedded in a liquid surface.
-We use a triangular lattice model for the sheet \cite{Seung88} and vertical springs with zero rest length for the liquid \cite{Giomi12}.
-Quasistatic indentation with a small spherical indenter is carried out in the molecular dynamics software LAMMPS \cite{Plimpton95}.
-This approach allows us to use parallel computing methods to address this inherently multiscale problem where the sheet thickness, wrinkle wavelength, and sheet radius occupy separate lengthscales.
-For $\Rf = 44$ mm, the simulations are carried out to large amplitude, and we adopted a treatment of gravity that is suitable for large slopes.
-Figure~\ref{fig:2}b shows our results where the properties of the film ($\Rf$, $t$, $E$) and bath ($\gamma$, $\rho$) are varied, while staying in the highly bendable yet inextensible limit ($\epsilon < 10^{-3}$ and $\gamma/Y < 10^{-3}$).
-At the smallest $\delta$ probed, the curves approach linear behavior.